Ahmed-Husseini/Automated-Robot-Arm/README.md

 # Automated-Robot-Arm

 An embedded robotic system that classifies and sorts colored objects using a robotic arm controlled by an STM32F103C8T6 microcontroller.
-This project was developed as part of the **Mechatronics Engineering MCTR601** course at the **German University in Cairo** (Spring 2025).

 ---